arthurattwell/stanzaspoetry/README.md

 This is a Jekyll site, so you'll need Jekyll's dependencies installed first.
 The first time you run the site locally, start by installing the necessary gems by entering `bundle install` at the command line, in this folder.

 Then to serve the website on your computer, run `bundle exec jekyll serve` in the same place.
 In your browser, go to [localhost:4000](http://localhost:4000) to see the site.

+## Hosting and deployment

+The [stanzaspoetry.org](https://stanzaspoetry.org) site is hosted on Netlify, which deploys the master branch.